DrOgres/electric-state/README.md

 - Organize localization fields to make sense
 - set up macro drag to hot bar for rollable elements
 - Gear Damage for Vehicles on Manuver push
+- Item detail roll down on gear tab
+- Item detail to chat on gear tab

 Version History: